dgryski/go-perfbook/performance.md

 These are all clear examples of "do less work" at the data structure level.
 They all cost space.
 Most of the time if you're optimizing for CPU, your program will use more memory.
 This is the classic [space-time trade-off](https://en.wikipedia.org/wiki/Space%E2%80%93time_tradeoff).

+It's important to examine how this tradeoff can affect your solutions -- it's not always straight-forward.
+Sometimes a small amount of memory can give a significant speed, sometimes the tradeoff is linear (2x memory usage == 2x performance speedup), sometimes it's significantly worse: a huge amount of memory gives only a small speedup.
+Where you need to be on this memory/performance curve can affect what algorithm choices are reasonable.
+It's not always possible to just tune an algorithm parameter.
+Different memory usages might be completely different algorithmic approaches.

+Lookup tables also fall into this space-time trade-off.
+A simple lookup table might just be a cache of previously requested computations.

+If the domain is small enough, the *entire* set of results could be precomputed and stored in the table.
+As an example, this could be the approach taken for a fast popcount implementation, where by the number of set bits in byte is stored in a 256-entry table.
+A larger table could store the bits required for all 16-bit words.
+In this case, they're storing exact results.

+A number of algorithms for trigonometric functions use lookup tables as a starting point for a calculation.

 If your program uses too much memory, it's also possible to go the other way.
 Reduce space usage in exchange for increased computation.
 Rather than storing